Changissnz/nu_merchant_principal/README.md

 barking at those truths that prevailed and continue to prevail.

-A prideful that has waning functionally-directed powers is forced to fall back on illusion, or resign from chaos inevitable through their own direct actions.
+A projecting prideful that has waning functionally-directed powers is forced to fall back on illusion, or resign from chaos inevitable through their own direct actions.
 Notions of power in practice are seldom singularly agreed on, at least from the beginning and from all cognition to all genuine practice.
 In the objective of status for the